Lorena Austin

 Lorena Austin is an American politician and Democratic member of the Arizona House of Representatives elected to represent District 9 in 2022.

-Early life & education
+Early life and education

 Austin is a fifth-generation Arizonan, and a native of Mesa, Arizona.
-She attended Mesa Community College, and received her degree from Arizona State University.
+They attended Mesa Community College, and received their degree from Arizona State University.
 Austin has worked as a project manager for the Maricopa County Community College District.

+Austin is non-binary and Native American.